balderdashy/sails-docs/tutorials/typeScript.md

 Sails supports using TypeScript to write your custom app code (like [actions](http://www.sailsjs.com/documentation/concepts/actions-and-controllers) and [models](http://sailsjs.com/documentation/concepts/models-and-orm)).
 You can enable this support in three steps:

-1. Run `npm install typescript-require --save` in your app folder.
+1. Run `npm install ts-node --save` in your app folder.
 2. Install the necessary typings for your app.
 At the very least you'll probably want to:
    ```
    npm install @types/node --save